azr4e1/venv-notary/README.md

 > do one thing and do it well

 venv-notary doesn't try to manage packages or do dependency resolution.
-It only creates and manages python environment, so that you don't need to worry about where to create them and how to activate them, or even remembering where the hell you created that environment you need now.
+It only creates and manages python environments, so that you don't need to worry about where to create them and how to activate them, or even remembering where the hell you created that environment you need now.

 ## Requirements